VictorBuarque/clone-dio-webpages-reactjs/README.md

-# Login Page of DIO
+# Clone of DIO.me Webpages

-This is a clone project of DIO web page.
+This is a clone project of DIO web page, using ReactJS, ViteJS and Styled Components.
-Incomplete Yet!
+Have 3 pages builded in this project: homepage, login page and feed page.

 # React + Vite